 Edge Delta Splunk HEC Destination

-Configure the Edge Delta Splunk destination to send telemetry data using the Splunk output node with optional TLS and token passthrough settings.
+Configure the Edge Delta Splunk destination to send telemetry data using the Splunk output node with optional TLS, compression, and token passthrough settings.

 Overview